iodepo/odis-arch/_sources/appendix/index.md

 ## About

-A collection of items related to the OIH development.
+A collection of items related to the ODIS development.
 Mostly related to examples around representing concepts in the graph such as date and time, language etc.